gb1035/pwnagotchi-18650/README.md

 # pwnagotchi-18650
 A pwnagotchi case with space for an 18650

+* Full credit to Evil Socket for this awesome project: https://github.com/evilsocket/pwnagotchi

 ## Why?
 Because sometimes you want to blow fat clouds, sometimes you want to pwn wifi.
 I had a few 18650s sitting around and wanted to learn 3D modeling, so I created this.
 It isn't pretty, or properly designed.